rendleyhq/docs.rendleysdk.com/getting-started/transitions.md

 - **startClipId**: The ID of the clip on the left side of the transition.
 - **endClipId**: The ID of the clip on the right side of the transition.
-- **inDuration**: The duration (in milliseconds) for how long the transition should take when it's inside the `startClip`.
-For example, a value of `1000` means the transition takes 1 second to complete.
+- **inDuration**: The duration (in seconds) for how long the transition should take when it's inside the `startClip`.
+For example, a value of `1` means the transition takes 1 second to complete.
-- **outDuration**: The duration (in milliseconds) for how long the transition should take when it's inside the `endClip`.
+- **outDuration**: The duration (in seconds) for how long the transition should take when it's inside the `endClip`.
 - **transitionSrc**: The GLSL code that defines the transition effect, which, in this case, will be the cross fade example shown above.

 Here’s how to add a transition: